sadityakumar9211/nextjs-nft-marketplace/README.md

 1. Homepage
     1. Show recently listen NFTs ✅
         1. If you own the NFT, you can update the listing do✅
-        2. If not, you can buy the listing
+        2. If not, you can buy the listing✅
 2. Sell Page
-    1. You can list your NFT on the marketplace
+    1. You can list your NFT on the marketplace ✅
-    2. And withdraw proceeds
+    2. And withdraw proceeds✅

 # Indexing the blockchain contents